The Work We Carry

 Details:

 Elizabeth Keeney, LCSW, MPA is a psychotherapist and organizational wellness consultant in NYC.
-Keeney worked for several years at The Bronx Defenders, Urban Justice Center and Brooklyn Defenders before starting her own practice.
-She is passionate about the need for trauma and grief support in legal services settings.
+Keeney spent nearly two decades in public defense and legal services organizations including Bronx Defenders, Urban Justice Center, and Brooklyn Defenders before starting her own trauma therapy and consulting practice.
+As a consultant, Keeney specializes in supervision, training, and counseling services for NYC legal services providers.

-Mangda Sengvanhpheng is an artist, death doula, and the founder of BACII - a platform that focuses on loss and grief while providing services and offerings for individuals, communities, and organizations that renew our engagement to life.
-Her life and death work is guided by her Lao last name, which means “the light of the full moon.”
-Mangda was an awarded recipient of Reclamation Ventures grant for under-represented leaders making pathways to addressing grief and loss and her work has been featured in VICE, Vogue, Architectural Digest, NY Mag’s Curbed, Brydie, Chacruna Institute and more.
+Mangda Sengvanhpheng is an artist, death doula, and the founder of BACII.
+Through BACII, she offers supportive services rooted in holistic care addressing loss and grief of all kinds.
+Mangda’s life and death work is guided by her Lao last name, which means “the light of the full moon.”
+Her work has been featured in VICE, Vogue, Architectural Digest, NY Mag’s Curbed, and more.